microsoft/genaiscript/docs/gptools.md

 })
 ```

-You can specify the temperate using `temperature` variable in the gpspec file.
+You can specify the seed using `seed` variable in the gpspec file.

 ```markdown
 <!-- @seed 12345678 -->